Your gun or your ganja: It’s illegal for marijuana users to own a gun

 “The federal government still looks at marijuana usage the same as they look at heroin or cocaine,” said Portsmouth Sheriff Michael Moore.
 Moore was a special agent in the ATF who worked on drug and gun trafficking cases.

-It’s a law federal prosecutors believe Deja Taylor broke when she bought a 9 millimeter handgun from Winfree Firearms in July 2022.
-Her 6-year-old son would use that gun to shoot his teacher, Abby Zwerner, at Richneck Elementary School six months later.
+It’s a law federal prosecutors believe Deja Taylor broke when she bought a 9-millimeter handgun from Winfree Firearms in July 2022.
+Her 6-year-old son would use that gun to shoot his teacher, Abby Zwerner, at a Virginia elementary school six months later.

-Taylor is charged with making a false statement when buying a gun and possessing a firearm while illegally using marijuana.
+Taylor recently pleaded guilty to a pair of federal charges – making a false statement when buying a gun and possessing a firearm while illegally using marijuana – in the case.

 “That’s why we have these laws on the books,” Jackson said.
 “To hold these individuals accountable for both their own firearm possession and what flows, what kind of danger flows from that firearm possession.
 And here, that harm that flowed from it was just devastating.”